JamesLemony/jameslemony.github.io/content/Course Notes/Passive Voice.md

 > The party will be thrown by the embassy.
 > The Princess' deresses are chosen by her stylist.
 > They changed the music to cheer me up.
+> A new policy has been introduced by the government.
+> The results will be announced tomorrow at noon.
+> All the tickets had been sold before we arrived at the venue.
+> The house is believed to be haunted by the previous owner.
+> A lot of progress has been made in the last decade regarding climate change.
+> The roads were being repaired when we arrived in the small, remote village.
+> The stolen painting was recovered by the police after a thorough investigation.
+> The data was carefully analyzed by the research team to identify patterns.
+> A new bridge is being built over the river to connect the two major cities.
+> The issue will be discussed in detail during the next management meeting.
+> A complaint has been filed against the company for failing to meet environmental standards.
+> It is said that the movie is based on a true story from the early 20th century.
+> The room had been cleaned thoroughly before the guests arrived for the evening gala.
+> The documents were signed and sent to the headquarters for approval earlier this week.
+> The final decision has not yet been made, but it is expected to be announced soon.
+> It is thought that the treasure is buried under the castle, hidden centuries ago by knights.
+> The invitation will be sent to all participants by email to ensure no one is left out of the event.
+> This theory has been widely accepted by scientists after decades of rigorous research and debate.
 >
 > Every year, children kill more people with guns than terrorists do.
 > Every year, more people are killed by children with guns than by terrorists.